-- See Figure 6.1 for location of wiring and controls.
-Use Figure 6.2 to connect the boiler to a power supply and to connect components to the boiler. - 2.
+- 1. See Figure 6.1 for location of wiring and controls.
+Use Figures 6.2 and 6.3 to connect the boiler to a power supply and to connect components to the boiler. - 2.
 Connect the boiler by a separate, permanently live electrical supply line with a fused switch. - 3.
+Connect the vent damper harness to the damper motor as shown in Figure 6.1. - 4.
 Adjust the thermostat heat anticipator to 0.2 Amp.